tcalmant/ipopo/docs/refcards/http_async.rst

 * ``http.async``: a boolean flag indicating if the servlet is asynchronous (True) or synchronous (False).
 This is set automatically by the HTTP service when registering the servlet.

+Like a synchronous one, an asynchronous servlet can override the ``pelix.http.max_body_size`` property of the HTTP service for the requests it handles, either as a service property, next to ``pelix.http.path.async``, or in the ``parameters`` argument of :meth:`~HTTPService.register_servlet`.
+The limit applies to the :meth:`~pelix.http.AbstractAsyncHTTPServletRequest.read_data` method: a servlet reading the raw stream given by :meth:`~pelix.http.AbstractAsyncHTTPServletRequest.get_rfile` has to bound what it reads itself.

+.. versionadded:: 3.2.2
+   The ``pelix.http.max_body_size`` entry.

 An asynchronous servlet for the Pelix HTTP service has the following methods: